tatey/tatey.com/README.markdown

 * about.html
 * images/

-Following direcotires and their contents are licenced under the [Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia](http://creativecommons.org/licenses/by-nc-nd/2.5/au/):
+Following directories and their contents are licenced under the [Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia](http://creativecommons.org/licenses/by-nc-nd/2.5/au/):

 * _posts/